Fer14/dreamXplainer/README.md

 ## Android App

 This the open source code for the dreamXplainer Android App, previously on Play Store.
 Written in Flutter and using the openai api.
 Also integrates with adsense ads engine.
+It uses Firebase to handle users login and sign ins.

 <p float="center">
   <img src="./screenshots/1.png" width="200" />